orbitalchicken/Roadmap/README.md

         add an option to blank other monitors when in full screen in xviewer/xreader/pix implement an app-sharing protocol to quickly move a document from one app to another

+        gestures support:
+            pinch:
+                zoom document in pix
+                zoom view in nemo

+            swipe:
+                previous/next document in pix

+            scroll:
+                sound-volume/seek in xplayer

+            click:
+                pause/resume in xplayer

+            double-click:
+                full-screen in xplayer
+                full-screen in xviewer

+        pix
+            doesn't rotate videos when playing them
+            should use a generic name in the application menu vignettes should look better, and the same in all themes support prefer-dark-themes

     mintinstall:
         UI redesign
         when apt cache is missing, it just says not available.
 Instead it could tell the user or even help the user to refresh the cache. redesign main page to feature essential apps

+    mintwelcome:
+        consider accompanying the user and hinting at things he/she might want to do (codecs, popular settings, popular apps etc..)

     mintupdate:
         mint notices